LMMS/lmms/README.md

 - Text Customisation with classic Amiga style Sine-Wave Scroller
 - Random Cycle Mode.
 Mode #31 automatically cycles through a random visualisation every 3 seconds
 - Scientific Tools including Phase Scope, Complex Plane, Data Stats and Oscilloscope
-- State Saving as current mode, text and wiggle settings are saved within the song file.
+- State Saving as current mode, text and wiggle settings are saved within the song file
-- All rendering is done via QPainter for maximum compatibility across platforms. tested and stable.
+- All rendering is done via QPainter for maximum compatibility across platforms. tested and stable
-- All files created are stored within the Plugins/Visualiser folder.
+- All files created are stored within the Plugins/Visualiser folder
+- Audio passthrough, use as an effect on channel, instrument or master